maciejmalecki/maciejmalecki.github.io/genai/_drafts/the-train-has-already-departed.md

 Last but not least, my favourite group is 'seasoned sceptics'.
 I was perhaps there twice, especially when it came to coding assistants.
 I started using a leading tool from this group, but then quickly reverted to a plain AI chatbot and the copy-and-paste technique because I noticed the earlier one was random.
 I had the same experience when I first tried a multi-agent tool and then reverted to a more classical approach.
 In fact, there are two kinds of people in this group: those with very little knowledge of AI, particularly Generative AI, and those with a good awareness of AI who nevertheless try to turn back the clock by neglecting to use any AI in their work, fearing (and with good reason) that they will be eliminated from the market sooner or later.

+### Scepticism is something that everybody should expect

 As I said, this scepticism is quite justified, especially when you read the following [METR][metr] report stating that a select group of experienced developers actually reported a performance degradation when using AI coding assistants.
 Unfortunately, we don't know if these people knew how to use these tools properly.

 An interesting aspect is covered in [this article][ai-is-not-faster] by Miguel Grinberg.
 Miguel apparently has little trust in the code being generated, which is fully understandable.
 By reviewing each part of the generated code, he claims that he is not faster at all.
 This is a well-known problem with agentic AI, which I will discuss at the end of this article.
 It can perhaps be mitigated with an appropriate prompting technique, as I recently described in [The Rise of Vibe Coding][the-rise-of-vibe-coding].